RasaHQ/rasa-nlu-examples/readme.md

 the changes you would like to contribute.
 A more in-depth contribution guide can be found [here](https://rasahq.github.io/rasa-nlu-examples/contributing/).

-# Compatibility

-The goal is to keep this project compatible with the most recent stable Rasa release.
-You can find older versions in the github releases.

-Currently, this project is compatible with Rasa 1.10.

 # Documentation

 You can find the documentation for this project [here](https://rasahq.github.io/rasa-nlu-examples/).